xmpp-observatory/xmppoke/README.md

 Required:

-* luasec with these patches: [https://github.com/xnyhps/luasec/tree/xmppoke](https://github.com/xnyhps/luasec/tree/xmppoke)
+* luasec from the xmppoke branch of [https://github.com/xnyhps/luasec/tree/xmppoke](https://github.com/xnyhps/luasec/tree/xmppoke)
-* Copy encodings.so from a Prosody build to `util/encodings.so`
+* Copy encodings.so and hashes.so from a `util` in a [https://prosody.im](Prosody) build to `util/` in xmppoke.

 Then: